TLS and Secure Sending

 ### No MX Records for SMTP TLS Check

-A checker could not find mail servers for the domain, so it has no SMTP hosts to test.
+An SMTP TLS checker could not find mail servers for your domain, so the SMTP TLS check has no SMTP hosts to test.

-1. Confirm the domain is supposed to receive email.
+1. Confirm that your domain should receive email.

-2. Open the mailbox provider or DNS provider for the domain.
+2. Open the mailbox provider or DNS provider for your domain.

-3. Add the MX records given by the mailbox provider.
+3. Add the MX records provided by the mailbox provider.

-5. Run the MX Record Checker first, then run the SMTP TLS Checker again.
+5. Run the MX Record Checker first.
+After the MX check finds the mail servers, run the SMTP TLS Checker again.

 Related resources:

-- [Set Up Custom SMTP](https://mailrith.com/docs/setup-custom-smtp.md): Choose SMTP host, port, security mode, username, and password.
+- [Set Up Custom SMTP](https://mailrith.com/docs/setup-custom-smtp.md): Choose the SMTP host, port, security mode, username, and password.

 ## Related Guides